Belize Fly Fishing Guides - Turneffe Flats Belize

 One of the first guides on the atoll, Willie has been guiding at Turneffe Flats since 1987.
 Prior to his guiding career, Willie worked as a commercial fisherman based out of his hometown Belize City.
 His calm demeanor as well as his vast knowledge of Turneffe Atoll have proven invaluable for anglers of all skill levels.
 In his free time, Willie enjoys spending time with his family in Placencia.

 Erwin grew up in Belize City and began helping is uncle with his lobster fishing business at Turneffe early in his teens.
 By his late teens, he was working and living at Turneffe Atoll.
-Several years ago, Erwin moved to the tourism business and became a charter boat captain and then a Rescue Diver.
-Erwin was trained as a fishing guide by Dubs, Dion, Mark and Daniel and has become a solid and personable guide.
+Several years ago, Erwin moved to the tourism business and became a charter boat captain and then a rescue diver.
+Erwin was trained as a fishing guide by Dubs, Dion, Mark and Daniel and has become a very solid and personable guide.
 He particularly enjoys hunting for permit and also enjoys teaching new fly fishing clients.